Complexes of differential forms and singularities: The injectivity theorem: Introduction

 \begin{rem} In an earlier version of this paper a powerful method of Koll\'ar was adapted for derived categories.
 After simplifying the proof, this was no longer necessary, so it is omitted from this version, however, it will be included in a forthcoming article \cite{Kovacs-in-prep}, exhibiting the method's versatility. \end{rem}

 \begin{ack} Participating in the AIM workshop \emph{Higher Du Bois and higher rational singularities} in October, 2024 was beneficial to me and useful for this article.
 I am grateful to everyone with whom I had a chance to talk about related or unrelated ideas.
-A visit to Harvard University was also very helpful.
+A subsequent visit to Harvard University was also very helpful.
 I would like to thank Mihnea Popa, Rosie Shen, and Duc Vo for many hours of interesting discussions.
-I am thankful to Sung Gi park for pointing out a subtle, but crucial mistake in an earlier version of this paper.
-Last, but definitely not least, I want to thank J\'anos Koll\'ar, Pat Lank, Haoming Ning, and Brian Nugent for useful comments and suggestions. \end{ack}
+I am thankful to Sung Gi Park and Duc Vo for pointing out subtle, but crucial mistakes in earlier versions of this paper.
+Last, but definitely not least, I want to thank Bradley Dirks, J\'anos Koll\'ar, Pat Lank, Haoming Ning, and Brian Nugent for useful comments and suggestions. \end{ack}